 - Add the flour and process until well blended, stopping to scrape down sides and bottom at least once.

-- Pour the mixture into the cake pan with the parchment paper and place in the oven.
+- Pour the mixture into the cake pan with the parchment paper and place on a bottom rack in the oven.
 Then bake for 30 minutes.
-After the baking time, turn the oven off and leave the cheesecake in the oven with the door closed for 10 minutes.

-- Remove from the oven and let it cool to room temperature, then cover the top and put in the fridge overnight.
+- Remove from the oven and let it cool to room temperature in the cake pan.
+Then cover the top and put in the fridge overnight.

 - Remove the cheesecake from the cake pan and gently pull the parchment paper away from the cheesecake, then enjoy!